nuric/pix2rule/README.md

 ## DNF Layer

 The main contribution of the paper is the DNF Layer located in `components/dnf_layer.py` and in particular the `WeightedDNF` layer.
 It stacks two semi-symbolic layers and handles the permutation as well as the existential reduction.
-You'll also notice other implementations that we tried but decided not to purpsue in the final results.
+You'll also notice other implementations that we tried but decided not to pursue in the final results.
 Along with the BaseDNF, you can reuse this layer as a TensorFlow Keras layer.

+The layer expects a tensor dictionary with the shapes `{'nullary': (B, P0), 'unary': (B, O, P1), 'binary': (B, O, O-1, P2)}` where O is the number of objects and PX is the number of relations of respective arity.
+It uses the `compute_permutations` function to curate all object-variable binding and flatten the dictionary.

 ## Datasets